New Direct Empirical Evidence on Wage Setting

 Policy Implications

-Our empirical evidence will guide policymakers in the design of collective bargaining rules and online job boards.
+Our empirical evidence will guide policymakers in the design of collective bargaining rules and of online job boards.

 Financiële details & Tijdlijn